curityio/nginx-lua-phantom-token-plugin/README.md

 ### OpenResty

-If using OpenResty, then first configure a cache for introspection results.\
+If using OpenResty, then first configure a cache for introspection results:
-The [ngx.share.DICT](https://github.com/openresty/lua-nginx-module#ngxshareddict) is used as a cache, so first use the following NGINX directive:

 ```nginx
 http {